 In the event of something more serious, a sports physician will have received specialized training related to sports and exercise medicine.
 In addition to having the ability to diagnose specific injuries and ailments related to or caused by physical activity, sports and exercise, they can also prescribe medication and specialized tests such as x-rays, bone scans and MRIs.
 In most cases, their services are covered by provincial insurance although getting in to see one may take some time.

-For any and all diet and nutrition-related issues, a dietitian is the best person to consult for both general and individualized advice and support.
+For any and all diet and nutrition-related issues, a registered dietitian (R.D.) is the best person to consult for both general and individualized advice and support.
 Whether it’s losing weight, gaining it, dealing with allergies and sensitivities or just wanting to feel better and be healthier, a dietitian can likely help.
 They can also address possible deficiencies and dependencies and provide solutions to get your diet back on track and fuel you for better health and performance.
 Note that in Canada a dietitian is a regulated profession while nutritionists are not.

 For those who are performance-focused and driven to accomplish specific goals, a sports psychologist may be an option to offer a unique edge over the competition.
 For those who struggle with race-related anxiety and stress or who are looking to develop personalized mental strategies to perform better, a sports psychologist can help put your personality and emotional tendencies to work for you, rather than against you.